CPBridge/fetal_heart_analysis/README.md

 ## Preparing Training Data

 In order to use the tools in this repository, you will need a suitable set of fetal heart ultrasound videos.
 This section takes you through preparing this data for use with the software.
+Alternatively you can download and use pre-trained models for demonstration purposes (see the next section).

 #### 1. Obtain Video Data